 If the medicine comes in suspension form, shake well before using.

-Do not use silverware spoons for giving medication.
+DO NOT use silverware spoons for giving medicine.
 They are not all the same size.
-A silverware teaspoon could be as small as a half teaspoon or as large as 2 teaspoons.
+A silverware teaspoon could be as small as a half teaspoon (2.5 mL) or as large as 2 teaspoons (10 mL).

 Measuring spoons used for cooking are accurate, but they spill easily.

-Oral syringes have some advantages for giving liquid medications.
+Oral syringes have some advantages for giving liquid medicines.

 - They are accurate.

 - You can take a capped syringe containing a dose of medicine to your child's daycare or school.

 There can be problems with oral syringes, however.
 The FDA has had reports of young children choking on syringe caps.
 To be safe, remove the cap before you use an oral syringe.
 Throw it away if you do not need it for future use.
 If you need it, keep it out of reach of infants and small children.